Ahl al-Bayt: Inclusion of Muhammad's wives

-Perhaps because the earlier injunctions in the verse of purification are addressed at Muhammad's wives, some Sunni authors, such as al-Wahidi, have exclusively interpreted the Ahl al-Bayt as Muhammad's wives.
+Perhaps because the earlier injunctions in the verse of purification are addressed at Muhammad's wives, some Sunni authors, such as al-Wahidi, have interpreted the Ahl al-Bayt exclusively as Muhammad's wives.
 Others have noted that the last passage of this verse is grammatically inconsistent with the previous injunctions (masculine plural versus feminine plural pronouns).
-Thus the Ahl al-Bayt is not or is not limited to Muhammad's wives.
+Thus, the Ahl al-Bayt is not or is not limited to Muhammad's wives.
 Ibn Kathir, for instance, includes Ali, Fatima, and their two sons in the Ahl al-Bayt, in addition to Muhammad's wives.
 Indeed, certain Sunni hadiths support the inclusion of Muhammad's wives in the Ahl al-Bayt, including some reports on the authority of Ibn Abbas and Ikrima, two early Muslim figures.